 4. Tufts University

-If you plan on taking a medical degree in Massachusetts, there is no shortage of excellent medical schools, including Harvard University‘s medical school.
-It’s one of the best medical schools in the world, and other institutions like UMass Chan, Boston University, and Tufts University also provide quality education, so pick which medical school fits you the best!
+If you plan on earning a medical degree in Massachusetts, there is no shortage of excellent medical schools, including Harvard University’s medical school.
+UMass Chan, Harvard Medical School, Boston University, and Tufts University all provide strong medical education, research, and clinical training opportunities, so compare each school carefully and choose the medical school that fits your goals best.

 We hope this article about the best medical schools in Massachusetts was informative.
-To know more information on studying abroad, check out the Study in the USA Page and the Available Programs for International Students in the USA!
+For more information on studying abroad, check out the Study in the USA Page and the Available Courses for International Students!

 About the Author: Hyun Lee